Skip to main content

 These are just a handful of the ways suspicious activity can show up on a network.
 Luckily, IT professionals and managed security service providers look for these, and other IOCs to decrease response time to potential threats.
 Through dynamic malware analysis, these professionals are able to understand the violation of security and treat it immediately.

-Monitoring for IOCs enables your organization to control the damage that could be done by a hacker or malware.
+Monitoring for IOCs enables your organization to identify what the threat actor has done while having access to the environment.
 A compromise assessment of your systems helps your team become as ready as possible for the type of cybersecurity threat your company may come up against.
 With actionable indicators of compromise, the response is reactive versus proactive, but early detection can mean the difference between a full-blown ransomware attack, leaving your business crippled, and a few missing files.

 IOC security requires tools to provide the necessary monitoring and forensic analysis of incidents via malware forensics.
-IOCs are reactive in nature, but they’re still an important piece of the cybersecurity puzzle, ensuring an attack isn’t going on long before it is shut down.
+IOCs are reactive in nature, but they’re still an important piece of the cybersecurity puzzle, ensuring an organization does not fall victim to the same attack again.

 Another important part of the puzzle is your data backup, just in case the worst does happen.
 You won’t be left without your data and without any way to avoid the ransom hackers might impose on you.